Elder Tree- Year 6 2025 - 2026

 Welcome to Year 6 Elder Tree Class!

-I hope you have all had a lovely Easter break and are ready for an exciting term ahead.
+We hope you have all had a lovely summer break and are ready for an exciting year ahead.
+To begin our school year, the whole school transition topic will be ‘Together we Learn and Grow’.

 Kind regards,